Fast collisional $\sqrt{\mathrm{SWAP}}$ gate for fermionic atoms in an optical superlattice: Verification of the numerical simulation

 Figure \ref{fig:DH_2d_plot} illustrates the time evolution of the absolute value of the pair-tunneling wavefunction, $|\psi_{\uparrow \downarrow}(x_1, x_2, t)|$, at several representative moments.
 Initially, the two-particle wavefunction is localized in the left well.
 Owing to the repulsive delta-function interaction, the amplitude is slightly distorted along the diagonal $x_1 = x_2$ [Figure ~\ref{fig:DH_2d_plot}(a)].
 As the barrier height is reduced, the pair begins to tunnel back and forth between wells, while part of the wavefunction separates, placing the two particles in opposite traps ($|x_1 - x_2| > d/2$) [Figure ~\ref{fig:DH_2d_plot}(b–c)].
 When the barrier is raised again, the wavefunction becomes more confined at each site, and the probability distribution of particle positions depends sensitively on the holding time $\tau_h$ [Figure ~\ref{fig:DH_2d_plot}(d)].

 In addition, we benchmarked the spin-exchange oscillations in the strongly interacting regime $U/t \gg 1$, where the exchange frequency is well approximated by $J \simeq 4t^2/U$.
-Figure~\ref{fig:tunneling_J} compares our simulations with the experimental data (Figure S2 in \cite{Bloch_new}), and shows very good agreement across the scanned parameters.
+Figure~\ref{fig:tunneling_J} compares our simulations with the experimental data (Extended Data Fig. 1b in \cite{Bojovic2026}), and shows very good agreement across the scanned parameters.
 Achieving quantitative consistency, however, requires rescaling the contact-interaction coefficient $\gamma$ by a constant factor of $0.82$.